 Mailakeba and Bk (2021) studied the addition of kunai grass biochar (0.75%) to a soil with different Ni contamination levels (0, 56, 100, and 180 mg Ni kg-1 soil).
-They found that the application of the grass biochar increased soil Ni content in the Res fraction and reduced Ni in the other fractions.
-In another study, Boostani et al. (2023c) demonstrated that the application of biochars (cow manure, municipal compost and licorice root pulp each at 3%(w/w)) to a Nicontaminated soil increased soil Ni concentration in the fractions of OM and Res, and decreased soil Ni content in the fractions of WsEx, Car, and Fe/Mn oxide.
-Whereas, Boostani et al. (2023b)

-found that the application of manure and compost biochars (3% w/w) to Pb-contaminated soil did not significantly affect the content of soil Pb in the Res fraction but did decrease the WsEx fraction.
-Therefore, it seems that the effect of biochars on the changes of chemical fractions of PTEs in soil depends on the raw materials and production conditions of the biochar, the soil application levels, type of PTEs, the degree of soil contamination with PTEs, the selection of sequential extraction procedure and the soil properties (Mailakeba and Bk, 2021; Boostani et al., 2023a, b; Boostani et al., 2021).
+They found that the application of the grass biochar increased Ni content in the Res fraction and reduced Ni in the other fractions in the soil.
+In another study, Boostani et al. (2023c) demonstrated that the application of biochars (cow manure, municipal compost and licorice root pulp each at 3%(w/w)) to a Nicontaminated soil increased Ni concentration in the fractions of OM and Res, and decreased Nicontent in the fractions of WsEx, Car, and Fe/Mn oxide.
+Whereas, Boostani et al. (2023b) found that the application of manure and compost biochars (3% w/w) to Pb-contaminated soil did not significantly affect the content of Pb in the Res fraction but did decrease the WsEx fraction.
+Therefore, it seems that the effect of biochars on the changes of chemical fractions of PTEs in soil depends on the raw materials and production conditions of the biochar, the soil application levels, type of PTEs, the degree of soil contamination with PTEs, the selection of sequential extraction procedure and the soil properties (Mailakeba and Bk, 2021; Boostani et al., 2023b, a; Boostani et al., 2021).

-In summary, the application of biochars in the present study resulted in the transfer of soil Ni from more bioavailable and mobile fractions (WsEx, MnOx, OM) into other stable fractions (AFeOx and CFeOx).
-These changes were particularly more evident in the WsEx fraction when SM biochar was applied in conjunction with silicon, indicating that the simultaneous application of these two substances is much more effective than applying them separately.
+In summary, the application of biochars in the present study resulted in the transfer of Ni in soil from more bioavailable and mobile fractions (WsEx, MnOx, OM) into other stable fractions (AFeOx and CFeOx).
+These changes were more evident in the WsEx fraction when SM biochars were applied in conjunction with Si (23-36% reduction in Ni content in the WsEx fraction compared to 13-15% when applied alone), indicating that the simultaneous application of these two substances is much more effective than applying them separately.

-3.5 Shoot Ni concentration of Zea mays L. as affected by treatments
+3.5 Ni concentration in corn (Zea mays L.) shoots as affected by treatments